Anatomy and physiology

 Structure of ovum

-Ovum is much larger (0.1 mm in diameter) in comparison to sperm.
 The mature ovum is covered with a plasma membrane made up of lipoprotein.

 The surrounding plasma membrane contains a layer of glycoprotein which is called zona pellucida.
 It acts as a gatekeeper for sperm.